iconsumeplutonium/WordInventor/README.md

 Once you have downloaded and unzipped the files, go to WordInventor/InventorExecutable.
 Double click `WordInventor.exe` to run.

-Note: If Windows Defender blocks it from running ~~then click run anyways to run the file.~~ it is completely correct, as that executable is actually malware that will allow me to take control of your computer and stream Family Guy 24/7 Full Episodes Livestream (Hindi subtitles) on Youtube.
+Note: If Windows Defender blocks it from running then click "Run Anyways" to run the file.